 If you are a vocalist, instrumentalist , play in a band, conduct a chorus, band or orchestra, or just have an idea for a cool musical gathering, you will register, then enter your details and availability at https://matchdurham.makemusicday.org

-If you run a café, restaurant or club, have a porch or a front yard garden, have stairs or a public area in front of your business, or can offer your school yard, etc., and you are willing to offer a free, all-ages venue, go to the same link to register, then enter your details to host events –https://matchdurham.makemusicday.org
+If you run a café, restaurant or club; have a home with cool porch, driveway or yard; have stairs or a public area in front of your business; or can offer your school yard, etc., and are willing to offer a free, inclusive event, go to the same link to register, then enter your details to be a venue https://matchdurham.makemusicday.org

 HOW IT WORKS

-As we receive requests, Make Music Day Durham will match players with venues, ideas with locations, while trying to offer some unified theme or a way for those who walk up to join in.
 This is a DIY, grassroots co-creation of everyone in Durham – all neighborhoods and musical styles are encouraged to sign up!
 It is completely FREE, and all-inclusive.
-Preference is given to those with an outdoor public space, with an indoor rain backup area.
+If you offer an outdoor public space, will you have an indoor rain plan?

 35 FREE performances at 16 venues all over downtown Durham Friday, June 21 Cell Phone Schedule & Map (no app required) http://www.makemusicday.org/durham/listings Jam sessions are at Durham Central Park for instruments & voices, at CCB Plaza for drumming.
 Some chairs provided.
 Earliest band performance is 10AM at Ninth St. Bakery, the last ends around 11PMContinue Reading »